dharshini-raman/freshmenYear/README.md

-# A collection of C++ projects created during my freshmen year in High School.
+# A collection of C++ projects created during my freshmen year in high school.